 When our ambassador teachers enter their classrooms in the U.S., they are opening the world to their students by exposing them to the cultures, languages, and perspectives of their home countries as well as of other countries around the world.
-Students develop into curious, empathetic global citizens who respect and celebrate the diversity of other cultures.
+Students develop into curious, empathetic global leaders who respect and celebrate the diversity of other cultures.
 Part of this meaningful exchange is immersing students in traditions that they might not have previously experienced in the United States through holiday celebrations.

-Yan Ji is a fourth-year ambassador from Hebei, China, whose favorite holiday is Chinese New Year.
+Yan Ji is a fourth-year ambassador teacher from Hebei, China, whose favorite holiday is Chinese New Year.
 She is currently teaching fifth grade in a dual language Mandarin classroom at Stough Elementary School in Wake County, North Carolina.
 Read on to learn more about Yan Ji’s cultural story and how she has introduced authentic Chinese New Year traditions to her students in the U.S.

 When did you start learning a second language, and what kept you motivated to learn?

 I started learning English when I was ten.
 I began learning English because it was a very popular language to learn.
 What kept me motivated to continue learning was that I had a dream to go abroad and learn about other cultures.
 Language is one of the tools that helped me realize that dream.

 What’s one thing you wish people knew about your home country?

 There are 56 ethnic groups in China, each with its own characteristics, such as traditional clothing, food, and cultural aspects.
 There are also many cultural differences between the north and south of China.